ansgarwiechers/solrpasswordhash/README.md

 download the codec library required for the base64 encoding (meaning you need Internet access at build time too).

+Note: Since the Apache guys decided to remove the symlink to the current version of the codec library (presumably in an attempt to force everyone to be more deliberate about what library versions are included in their software) the build file now sets a default version (currently 1.15), which you can override on the commandline if need be:

+    ant                         # build with default codec version (1.15) ant -Dcodecs.version=1.13   # build with codec version 1.13

 If you don't want to compile the code yourself you can download the jar file from the Releases section.